5 Questions Ahead Of The Pence-Harris Vice Presidential Debate

 5. How does Trump's health come up?

-The elephant in the room of this debate is President Trump's health.
+The elephant in the room of this debate is Trump's health.
 The president tested positive for COVID-19 last week.
 While he's back at the White House and says he's "FEELING GREAT!" his doctors caution that he's not "out of the woods."

-The administration and the president's doctors have delivered conflicting messages over the last few days, and the president made an impromptu trip in a hermetically sealed car with aides and Secret Service in the vehicle to visit supporters outside Walter Reed, where he was hospitalized, on Sunday.
+The administration and the president's doctors have delivered conflicting messages over the past few days, and the president made an impromptu trip in a hermetically sealed car with aides and Secret Service in the vehicle to visit supporters outside Walter Reed, where he was hospitalized, on Sunday.

-When he returned to the White House Monday evening, he waved from a balcony, without a mask, and recorded a video urging Americans not to let the coronavirus "dominate you."
+When he returned to the White House on Monday evening, he waved from a balcony, without a mask, and recorded a video urging Americans not to let the coronavirus "dominate you."

 The succession plan — in case his health does decline further — also hasn't been clear, and continuity of government is an important thing to reflect to the world, especially adversaries who are always looking for American weakness.

-Pence is likely going to have to be spokesman for how the administration has dealt with not just this situation, but coronavirus more broadly — to a large audience — especially since he is ostensibly still in charge of the White House Coronavirus Task Force.
+Pence is likely going to have to be spokesman for how the administration has dealt with not just this situation, but the coronavirus more broadly — to a large audience — especially since he is ostensibly still in charge of the White House Coronavirus Task Force.

 On Tuesday, Trump announced a halt to negotiations on a new coronavirus relief package — talks that had largely stalled on their own — until after the election.